- Before you apply for a job

 - Lie about anything on your CV

-Once you have successfully decluttered your CV it’s time to move on to updating it.
+Once you have successfully decluttered your CV, it’s time to move on to updating it.
 Making your most recent job the centre of attention is often a good place to start, as it’s highly likely that this is the most relevant and important thing on your CV.
 This means that the ‘experience’ section should now go above the ‘education’ section, in order to ensure that it is the first thing to be seen by prospective employers.
-When mentioning previous work try and make your experience as exact as possible, cite specific achievements if you’re able to.
-For example, ‘exceeded my sales goals by 50% for two years running’.
+When mentioning previous work, try and make your experience as exact as possible.
+Cite specific achievements if you’re able to – for example, ‘exceeded my sales goals by 50% for two years running’.
 Employers should be able to grasp all the key pieces of information from your CV in around ten seconds, so precise stats and numbers often stand out and allow employers to identify your capability right away.
-However, it goes without saying that you should never fabricate, or lie about, anything on your CV as it’s likely that you’ll be caught out at a later date!
+However, it goes without saying that you should never fabricate, or lie about, anything on your CV, as it’s likely that you’ll be caught out at a later date!
 You should also be sure to add any skills you may have acquired to your CV.
-For example, if you’ve learnt to use any new programmes or software over the course of your graduate role be sure to mention this.
+For example, if you’ve learnt to use any new programmes or software over the course of your graduate role, be sure to mention this.
 It’s often these small details that can distinguish you from other candidates and make your CV more ‘human’!

 Finally, there are a few finishing touches that can be made to your CV if you feel that it’s necessary.
-You may have first written and designed your CV years ago and just like it’s important to update the information, it’s also important to update the appearance and layout.
+You may have first written and designed your CV years ago – and just as it’s important to update the information, it’s also important to update the appearance and layout.
 Don’t be afraid to move things around a bit or change font styles to make sure it’s as clean and clear as possible.
 Now may also be a good time to add in a ‘profile’ – a small paragraph right at the top of your CV that gives you a chance to talk about things such as your character and working style.
 We tend to advise graduates again including a ‘profile’, as there’s often little point in doing so.
-However, now you’re moving on from your graduate role and into your second job it may be useful, particularly if you’re considering a career change (for more advice on changing careers take a look at our article here).
+However, now you’re moving on from your graduate role and into your second job, it may be useful, particularly if you’re considering a career change (for more advice on changing careers take a look at our article here).
 It can also help to modify the language of your CV each time you use it to apply for a new job – mirroring the language of potential employers is often an effective method of engagement.

 - Remove any outdated experience.